 Your abdominal muscles, back muscles, and shoulders get a good workout when you paddle board.

-If you’re hoping that paddle boarding will do all of the work for you, you’re going to be very disappointed.
+If you’re hoping that stand up paddle boarding will do all of the work for you, you’re going to be very disappointed.